MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 ### Sign in to the  Azure portal

 1. Sign in to the [Azure portal](https://portal.azure.com) and search for **Aquila**.
 Aquila Overview page opens.
-1. In the Overview page, you have three options
+1. On the Overview page, you have three options
-    1. Pre-requisites: Allows you to view the prerequisites
+    - Pre-requisites: Allows you to view the prerequisites
-    1. Aquila Instance: Allows you to create an Aquila instance
+    - Aquila Instance: Allows you to create an Aquila instance
-    1. Manage your Aquila Instance: Allows you to view the list of instances created.
+    - Manage your Aquila Instance: Allows you to view the list of instances created.
 1. Select **Create Aquila Instance**.
-Create Aquila Instance page opens.

 ### Basics